Cardinals rally for 7-5 win over the Cubs to split London series

 Goldschmidt put the “home” team ahead in the fourth on a sharp single off Stroman that scored Edman.

-Stroman was then pulled and the team said the NL ERA leader had a blister on his right index finger.
-The first batter reliever Michael Fulmer faced was Nootbaar, whose sacrifice fly scored Donovan for a 6-4 lead.
+Stroman was then pulled and the first batter reliever Michael Fulmer faced was Nootbaar, whose sacrifice fly scored Donovan for a 6-4 lead.

 An inning later, the Cards made it 7-4 when Gorman’s single to left off Fulmer drove in Contreras.